michieltjampens/dcafs/docs/taskmanager.md

 This indicates what the content of the node means, this has a couple options:

 - `stream:id` The content is the data that will be send to the referenced stream.
-- `email:to` The content indicates the subject and content of the email send to `to`.
+- `email:ref` The content indicates the subject and content of the email send to `ref`.
 - `telnet:level` This will broadcast the content to all telnet session, options for level are info,warn and error.
 This mainly determines the color of the message (green,orange,red).
 - `log:level` The content will be written to the logs with the given level (info,warn,error).